tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 {{site.prodname}} supports IP pools that are backed by the AWS fabric.
 Workloads that use an IP address from an AWS-backed pool can communicate on the AWS network using their own IP address and AWS will route their traffic to/from their host without changing the IP address.

+Pods that use an IP address from an AWS-backed pool may also be [assigned an AWS Elastic IP via a pod annotation](#add-aws-elastic-ips-to-the-egress-gateway-deployment).
+Elastic IPs used in this way have the normal AWS semantics: when accessing resources inside the AWS network, the workload's private IP (from the IP pool) is used.
+When accessing resources outside the AWS network, AWS translates the workload's IP to the Elastic IP.
+Elastic IPs also allow for incoming requests from outside the AWS fabric, direct to the workload.

-This feature works as follows:
+In overview, the AWS-backed feature works as follows:

 * An IP pool is created with its `awsSubnetID` field set to the ID of a VPC Subnet.
-The IP pool's CIDR must be contained within the VPC Subnet's CIDR.
+This "AWS-backed" IP pool's CIDR must be contained within the VPC Subnet's CIDR.

-  > **Note**: Only VPC Subnet addresses are supported at this time.
-Elastic IP addresses are not supported.
+  > **Important**: The CIDR(s) used for AWS-backed IP pool(s) must be reserved for {{site.prodname}}.
+For example,
+  > by creating a dedicated VPC Subnet for {{site.prodname}}.
+If the CIDR is not reserved; both {{site.prodname}} and
+  > AWS may try to assign the same IP address, resulting in a conflict.
-  {: .alert .alert-info}
+  {: .alert .alert-danger}

-* {{site.prodname}} IPAM does not use AWS-backed pools by default.
-To request an AWS-backed IP address, a pod must have a resource request:
+* Since they are a limited resource, {{site.prodname}} IPAM does not use AWS-backed pools by default.
+To request an
+  AWS-backed IP address, a pod must have a resource request:

   ```yaml
   spec: